 Most of the time, we blame our client for shouting at us, for change requests and for not understanding the workflow.
 Have you ever tried to put yourself in their shoes?
 When the customers will come to know that the company has distributed a faulty user manual with a great product, surely it will affect future sales.

 Recommended read => How to Achieve Your Software Testing Documentation Goal and How to perform test documentation reviews.

 While playing jigsaw puzzle, if you have partner, the puzzle turns more interesting.
 You will be able to resolve the puzzle faster, you will come to know about better ideas, you will know how to work as a team.

-Again, same thing applies to testing.
+Again, the same thing applies to testing.
 No matter, how expert you are and how many years of experience you have, pair testing is always more effective.
-If you pair up with a fresh mind, you will come to know about better ideas to test and if you pair up with experienced fellow, you will be able to understand different scenarios and many other tricks about testing.
+If you pair up with a fresh mind, you will come to know about better ideas to test and if you pair up with an experienced fellow, you will be able to understand different scenarios and many other tricks about testing.

 #3.
 Studying Bug Fix

 Don’t disregard this title by saying – we do re-testing and regression testing.